airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/bot-installation-faqs.md

 <summary>How to install a bot on a WordPress website?</summary>

-After you have logged into your EleAPI account, Go to the Bots Tab, select the desired Bot, and navigate to the Install section.
+After you have logged into your eleapi account, Go to the Bots Tab, select the desired Bot, and navigate to the Install section.

 1. Move to the WordPress section and copy the API key available there.
 2. Open your website's wp-admin, adding "/wp-admin" at the end of your Domain URL.
 E.g., If your website URL is "www.expample.com," then you can open WP-Admin using the Link "www.example.com/wp-admin"
-3. Go to Plugins > Add new > Search EleAPI > Install now > Activate plugin"
+3. Go to Plugins > Add new > Search eleapi > Install now > Activate plugin"
-4. Install the "EleAPI" Plugin and then activate the same.
+4. Install the "eleapi" Plugin and then activate the same.
 5. Upon activating the Plugin, you will be redirected to the plugins page with the confirmation message "Plugin Activated."
-6. Once your Plugin is activated, paste the Bot Penguin API key in the Box named "EleAPI Snippet" that you Copied from your EleAPI account.
+6. Once your Plugin is activated, paste the Bot Penguin API key in the Box named "eleapi Snippet" that you Copied from your eleapi account.
-7. Save the Settings, and you are all set.
-EleAPI has been integrated into your website.
+7. Save the Settings, and you are all set. eleapi has been integrated into your website.

 </details>